School Lunch Programs

 Lunch Program Guidelines

 Your child is welcome to purchase or bring lunch with them to school.
-If your child chooses to buy a drink to accompany their packed lunch, white or chocolate milk, and fruit juices are available.
+If your child chooses to buy a drink to accompany their packed lunch, white or chocolate milk, and fruit juices are available to purchase.
+Students who bring food to school must send any heated food in a thermos.
+We are unable to heat student foods for safety reasons.

 Free or reduced lunch applications are available beginning July 1st of the new school year.
 Parents may request a hard copy if needed, but all are encouraged to apply online via School Cafe.